End of Financial Year

 These are required by Limited companies and filed 9 months after the end of the financial year.

-Statutory accounts are normally prepared by accountants, as they must meet certain standards.
+Accountants usually prepare statutory accounts, as they must meet specific standards.
 In the UK, this is the Generally Accepted Accounting Practice.

 The accounts must include a balance sheet, profit and Loss and notes about the accounts.
+Accurate financial records are crucial for tax reporting, ensuring that tax returns are completed accurately.
 Depending on the size of the company, it may also include directors and auditors reports.

 Conclusion for End of Financial Year